National History Curriculum

 |LOCATION||The Centre operates from the old Hall Primary School campus, located in the village of Hall which is 15km north of Canberra's city centre, just off the Barton Highway.||

 |FACILITIES||Large playground area, with toilets and seating for students.
 Tea & coffee facilities for teachers.
 Shaded recess & lunch areas available.||

 |BOOKINGS||Send an email to:||

-The Centre is open on the first Sunday of each month (10am – 4pm).
+The Centre will be open between 12pm and 4pm every Sunday.
 Teachers can visit the campus to assess the resources on offer and speak with volunteers about the programs available.